 As you may surmise, the work load for this class will be rather heavy.
 You probably need to plan on several hours for each assignment.
 Some of the concepts in real analysis do not sink in quickly; you must be willing to invest time in contemplating definitions, examples, theorems, and types of arguments.
-Spending an hour reading one proof is not unusual nor is needing several hours (sometimes spread over several days) to solve a problem.
+Spending an hour reading one or two pages of the textbook is not unusual nor is needing several hours (sometimes spread over several days) to solve a problem.
 It is therefore a good idea to start working on the homework problems well in advance of their due date.
 In upper level mathematics courses, definitions and theorems are extremely important.
 Just as you can rattle off, say, the derivative of x^2 , you need to be able to recite, for instance, the definition of the limit of a function.
 In some cases, proofs of theorems are as important or more important than the statement of the theorem, so you need to be familiar with proofs as well.
 It is thus extremely important that you read the textbook carefully and do so multiple times.
 Be certain you understand every step, phrase, and equation, and be aware of/make note of those places where you do not follow the reasoning so you can ask questions later.
 Read the previous sentence again and let it sink in.
 You need to learn how to read a mathematics textbook; this includes knowing what you do and do not understand.
 If you do not write out your questions, you will most likely forget them.
 The bottom line is that you may need to approach this course differently than other math courses you have taken.

-There will be three exams during the semester (September 26, October 24, and November 28) and a comprehensive final exam (scheduled for 2-5 pm on Wednesday, December 12).
-Each of the exams represents 15% of your course grade and the final represents another 20% of your course grade.
+There will be three exams during the semester (September 18, October 16, and November 13) and a comprehensive final exam (scheduled for December 1).
+The format for these will be determined later, but they will certainly not be timed exams; most likely (but subject to change), you will be given a 24 hour window for the exam.
+Each of the exams represents 15% of your course grade and the final exam represents another 20% of your course grade.
 The regular graded homework counts as 20% and the special homework as 15% of your course grade.